Pfern/OSODOS/docs/DATA_CAPTURE/README.md

 I cooperative work, the need for adoption of standards and formats is even higher and simple things like the reliable time stamping of the datasets can serously compromise the accreditation of datasets.
 Likewise, as the result of serious efforts in standardisation, consortia have worked on the definition of stanadrdised ways of describing experiments, and managed to reduce their summarised information to minimum sets of descriptors.
-Here are some examples:
+Here are some examples  of such specifications:

-[Minimum information about a microarray experiment (MIAME)] (https://www.nature.com/ng/journal/v29/n4/pdf/ng1201-365.pdf) [The minimum information about a proteomics experiment (MIAPE)] (https://www.nature.com/nbt/journal/v25/n8/pdf/nbt1329.pdf)
+Minimum information about a microarray experiment (MIAME) https://www.nature.com/ng/journal/v29/n4/pdf/ng1201-365.pdf The minimum information about a proteomics experiment (MIAPE) https://www.nature.com/nbt/journal/v25/n8/pdf/nbt1329.pdf

 Data Provenance: Some Basic Issues http://db.cis.upenn.edu/DL/fsttcs.pdf